Air Force unveils newest stealth bomber aircraft

 The B-21 was designed with that competition in mind.
 Northrop Grumman's rundown of the new bomber's abilities said that while adversaries "continue to invest in and develop advanced weapons," the B-21 will allow the US to penetrate enemy air defense and hit targets "anywhere in the world."

 "America's defense will always be rooted in deterring conflict.
-So, we are again making it plain to any potential foe: the risk and the cost of aggression far outweigh any conceivable gains," Defense Secretary Lloyd Austin said during the unveiling ceremony Friday.
+So, we are again making it plain to any potential foe: the risk and the cost of aggression far outweigh any conceivable gains," Austin said at the Friday unveiling.
 "This is deterrence the American way."

 While Friday marked the "first time the world's first sixth-generation aircraft (was) seen by the public," Northrop Grumman said, airmen and aircraft enthusiasts alike will have to wait until next year to actually see one in the air.